Mephilis7/PlayerManager/README.txt

     - Whether he is hidden
     - Whether he is muted
 - Allows forcing people to read the rules, by typing /rules and then /acceptrules.
+    - Configurable prevention of actions, if the /rules have not been accepted yet.
+    - Also supports other plugins that already include the /rules command!
 - Set various properties per player by typing /pman set!
 - Show/Hide your players!
 - Mute spammers!